 This is way different because If I forget something, for example, a rain jacket, not only it can make my life miserable, but it might also mean I will have to end the trip early.

-You only need two sets of clothes on your packing list: one to wear during the day on the hike and the second one to wear around the hut.
-Nothing more!
+You only need two sets of clothes on your hut-to-hut packing list: one to wear during the day on the hike and the second one to wear around the hut.

 The clothes should be multifunctional and made of lightweight and quick-drying materials.
 I am also a big believer in investing in good quality gear which lasts for years.